niksnorth/sqlachemy-and-sqlite3/README.md

 # sqlachemy-and-sqlite3
-Generate database using Sqlalchemy and EXPLAIN QUERY using sqlite3
+Generate database using Sqlalchemy and EXPLAIN QUERY and Provide TABLE_INFO using sqlite3